andycreagan/data_analytics_portfolio/Titanic Survivor Analysis/README.md

 In order to explore the data, I created a new dataset in BigQuery.
 I created a table named titanic_raw which is where I loaded the data contained in the csv file.

 ### Step Three: Data transformation
+Next, I created a staging table named titanic_stage where I created several new columns to support data transformations.
+My SQL code used to create the columns and transform the data are detailed in the .sql file in the repo.

+Once the staging table contained the updated columns and transformed data, I created a target table named titanic_final.
+I exported the data contained in the target table in csv format so that the data could be connected to Tableau.

 ### Step Four: Creating data visualizations in Tableau
+In order to have my visualizations make sense of the data, I compared each attribute in the data across passengers that survived and passengers that died when the Titanic sank.

+My analysis found meaningful relationships between several attributes and the different passenger groups.
+The insights garnered from my visualizations are captured in the .pdf file in the repo.